nuagenetworks/monolithe/Specifications Reference.md

         "horse"
     ]

 All apis and models will be merged into the current Apecification File.
-In case of collision in apis or attribute, the last extension declared in the list will win.
+In case of collision in children or attribute, the last extension declared in the list will win.

 For instance, in the previous example, if both `@metadatas-capable` and `horse` contains a `package` attribute in the `model`, section, the one in `horse` will be the one used in the end.